 If everybody doesn't get to be mad then nobody gets to be.
 In families where nobody gets to be mad feelings aren't felt and dysfunction is forced to flourish.
 In those where only SOME of the members get to be mad, resentment is built, respect is impossible, and rebellion is certain and severe.

-The first time in the water I made he and his friends laugh by saying, "It really does taste like SALT!!"
-They couldn't understand my surprise, but anyone who hasn't tasted the ocean prior to adulthood will understand the intense salty saltiness cannot be duplicated with table salt.
+The first time in the water I made the ridiculous statement, "It really does taste like SALT!!"
+Anyone who hasn't tasted the ocean prior to adulthood will understand the intense salty saltiness cannot be duplicated with table salt.
 It's it's own thing; warming and comforting and slightly disgusting at the same time.
-Even my surfer girl doesn't understand my naivete of ocean salinity- she and her sister have tasted it from their very first summers.
+My surfer girls don't understand my naivete of ocean salinity- they have tasted it from their very first summers.

 There was another new experience during that trip.
 I knew the salt water would heal cuts and sores.
-I'd already worked in college in a major hospital with a level I Trauma Center and specialists from all over the world; one had been a Marine Biologist who'd shown me "marine minded medicine" that he'd learned while working in a coastal area.
+I'd even worked with a Marine Biologist who'd taught me what he'd learned while working in a coastal area.
 There are tips and tricks related to marine injuries and treatments of which the rest of us Landlubber medical staff were unawares.
 That was the sum total of cool information about the ocean I'd been exposed to.
 While it was impressive and fascinating, it wasn't experiential.
 Actually seeing the ocean water heal up a cut AMAZED me.
 Like, stupid about it, showing everyone what it had done in just a day or two.
-Just imagine young adults who just want to party for a week listening to the "smart girl from podunk talk about salt water like it was "maaaagic".
-Sure, good luck in medical school, blondie.
+Relentless jabber about salt water like it was "maaaagic".

 I come from a farming family.
 We are generations of working the earth and the animals and most of us have never seen the ocean.
 My kids have never worked the earth and wouldn't know a bull from a dairy cow.
 Trying to explain the seasons or the birthing of a calf or the misery of detasseling corn is a waste of the breath I already can't hold long enough to wait for good sets.
 Some things have to be felt; experienced.